Old Anatolian Turkish

-Old Turkish (Note: Abbreviated as OT.) or Old Anatolian Turkish (Note: Abbreviated as OAT.)
-(Latin Turkish: Eski Türkçe/Eski Anadolu Türkçesi, Turco-Arabic: تورکچهسی اسکی تورکچه اسکی انادولو (Note: Abbreviated as ET/EAT.)), also referred to as Old Anatolian Turkic (Note: Abbreviated as OAT.)
-(Turkish: Eski Anadolu Türkisi, Old Turkish: انادولو تورکیسی اسکی (Note: Abbreviated as EAT.)), was the form of the Turkish language spoken in Anatolia from the 11th to 15th centuries.
-It is also called Turkce or Turki, it developed into Early Ottoman Turkish and Middle Azerbaijani.
+Old Anatolian Turkish (Note: Abbreviated as OAT.)
+(Qədim Anadolu Türkcəsi, Eski Anadolu Türkçesi), (Note: Abbreviated as ET/EAT) also referred to as Old Anatolian Turkic, was the form of the Turkish language spoken in Anatolia from the 11th to 15th centuries.
+It developed into Early Ottoman Turkish and Ajemi Turkic (Middle Azerbaijani).
 It was written in the Perso-Arabic script.
 Unlike in later Ottoman Turkish, short-vowel diacritics were used.

 It had no official status until 1277, when Mehmet I of Karaman declared a firman in an attempt to break the dominance of Persian: